lorossi/corgos-telegram-bot/README.md

 In order to be chosen, a post must have a minimum score, fixed in the settings file.
 I trust each moderator and their ability to remove any unsuitable image.

 The subreddits are scraped three times a week, at 2.20 AM (GMT), and every time 300 (as set in *settings.json* file) *weekly hottest* posts are loaded.
-Every post is then analyzed and any non pictures posts or posts with a low score are discarded.
+Every post is then analysed and any non pictures posts or posts with a low score are discarded.
 Lastly, the list of URL is randomized.

 Every time a picture is sent the list is rotated, so it's impossible that the same picture is sent twice (or more!) in a row.